google/WebFundamentals/src/content/en/updates/2018/03/nic65.md

 is with flexbox.
 With flexbox, only the immediate children of a flex container become flex items.

-But, once you apply `display: contents` to a child, it’s children become flex items and are laid out using the same rules that would have been applied to their parent.
+But, once you apply `display: contents` to a child, its children become flex items and are laid out using the same rules that would have been applied to their parent.